• Skip to primary navigation

 • Vanilla, lemon zest, and cinnamon add luscious holiday flavor.
 I especially like Meyer lemon zest here; or try tangerine or orange zest.
 Cardamom would be a delicious albeit non-traditional stand-in for the cinnamon.

 • Raspberry jam fills the cookies.
 Use any other jam you love the flavor of such as apricot, strawberry, or plum.
 Choose a jam with good acidity for balance.
-For paleo-friendly, use an all-fruit jam or try one of my chia jam recipes.
+For paleo-friendly, use an all-fruit jam or try my strawberry rhubarb chia jam recipe.

 • Powdered sugar decorates the tops of the cookies.
 I use organic powdered sugar.
 You can leave this off if you're going for refined sugar-free.